oliverwstein/pokemon-adventure/design_plan/FSM_notes.md

 For each player flagged as needing a replacement:
 - If the player has no remaining conscious Pokemon, mark them as unable to switch
-- If the player is an NPC with conscious Pokemon, the AI module generates a `SwitchPokemon` command immediately
-- If the player is human, their slot remains empty pending input
+- If the player (Human or NPC) needs to provide a replacement, their slot remains empty pending input

 **Phase 2: Resolution**